feltrisHD/sdl2_cube/README.md

 6. now you can type `./sdl2_cube` or just double click the file

 # How to Compile (linux)
-1. Download the src folder
+1. Download the src1.5 folder
 2. Go into the source folder
 3. Make sure you have SDL2, g++ and SDL2_ttf installed!!
 (If not you can install it on Debian-based systems with: `sudo apt install libsdl2-dev libsdl2_ttf-dev g++`)
 4. open terminal in src